kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 5. [`git` installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 6. A local clone of the [Kedro](https://github.com/kedro-org/kedro) repository for you to edit.

-## Installing Kedro development builds on Databricks
+## Installing your Kedro builds on Databricks

 The development workflow for Kedro on Databricks is similar to the one for Kedro in general.
 The main difference comes when manually testing your changes on Databricks.
 You can develop and test your changes locally, but you will need to build and deploy the wheel file to Databricks to test it on a cluster.

-To make developing Kedro for Databricks easier, Kedro comes with a `Makefile` target named `databricks-build` that automates the process of building a wheel file and installing this on your databricks cluster.
+To make developing Kedro for Databricks easier, Kedro comes with a `Makefile` target named `databricks-build` that automates the process of building a wheel file and installing this on your Databricks cluster.
 This is the recommended way of developing for Databricks because of the amount of time it saves.

 ### Setup